5.8 Dogfooding

 Prep

 - Decide who participates.
-Pull in teammates outside the build team where possible; engineers and designers carry too much prior knowledge to notice every friction point alone.
+Pull in teammates outside the build team where possible.
+Engineers and designers carry too much prior knowledge to notice every friction point alone.

 Execution